 UGC links work similarly to nofollow links.
 They also inform Google not to follow or vote for that particular link.

-If you still want to remove the attribute then please add the following filter code in your theme:
+If you still want to remove the attribute, then please add the following filter code to your theme:

 add_filter( ‘rank_math/frontend/add_ugc_attribute’, ‘__return_false’ );

-If you still have any questions about how to stop adding rel=’ugc’ to the links in the comments – you’re always more than welcome to contact our dedicated support team.
-They are available 24/7, 365 days a year…
+And, that’s it!
+If you still have any questions about how to stop adding rel=’ugc’ to the links in the comments – you’re always more than welcome to contact our dedicated support team, and we’re available 24/7, 365 days a year…